 Where Does Pavlova Come From?

 Both Australia and New Zealand claim this gorgeous dessert as their own.
 It was created in honour of the ballerina Anna Pavlova when she toured both countries in 1920’s.
-While I don’t expect the debate to stop here, the first reference to a “pavlova dish” is in an Australian article dating back to 1926.
+While I don’t expect the debate to stop here, the first reference to a pavlova in this form (large meringue topped with cream and fruit) is in an Australian article dating back to 1926.

 My vote is clearly Aussie, however Kiwi’s and Aussie’s alike grew up with this beauty.
 Let’s just eat, not fight.